kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-typescript.md

 };

-// Union Type (a type can be one of multiple types, type A = X | Y) const sayHappyBirthday = (name: string | null) => {
+// Union Type (a type can be one of multiple types, type A = X | Y)
+// Narrow down the types of values: typeof, truthiness, instanceof... const sayHappyBirthday = (name: string | null) => {
   if (name === null) {
     console.log('Happy birthday!');